tchoo-oracle/jms-livelabs-staging-developer/java-management/set-up-of-management-agent/set-up-of-management-agent.md

 ### Prerequisites

 - You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
-- You are using an Oracle Linux image or Windows OS on your host machine or compute instance for this lab.
+- You are using an Oracle Linux image or Windows OS on your Managed Instance for this lab.
 - Access to the cloud environment and resources configured in [Lab 2](?lab=setup-a-fleet).

 ## Task 1: Install Management Agent

 **On Linux**

 1. Prepare the installation script for Linux downloaded in [Lab 2](?lab=setup-a-fleet).
-Enter the following command to transfer the script to the remote host compute instance.
+Or enter the following command to transfer the script to the remote Managed Instance.

     ```
     <copy>